Reactive Attachment Disorder: Causes, Symptoms, And Treatment

 Treatment For Reactive Attachment Disorder

-Other types of reactive attachment disorder treatment such as play therapy and art therapy have demonstrated effectiveness in the treatment of other attachment disorders; however, not very many clinical trials have been carried out to measure its effectiveness with RAD.
+Other types of treatment, such as play therapy and art therapy, have demonstrated effectiveness in the treatment of other attachment disorders.
+But few clinical trials have been carried out to measure their effectiveness with RAD.

 On the other hand, spending time outside of therapy can be supplemental in reforming attachments between a caregiver and a child.
 Activities such as the ones mentioned before have merit outside of a therapy session because it encourages bonding.